Written by Executive Chef, Paul Hamilton

 Due to the actual nature of what dry-aging is (leaving raw meat to air for up to 6 weeks), only the highest quality cuts of beef are used for the process.
 Meat can be dry-aged for anywhere from 5 to 28 days.

-In the first week of the process, the environment inside the dry-age unit encourage the muscle proteins and collagen to begin to naturally break down.
+In the first week of the process, the environment inside the dry-age unit encourages the muscle proteins and collagen to begin to naturally break down.
 These release natural enzymes in the beef into the meat, causing a reaction in the amino acids of the muscle.

 As time continues to pass into the second week, the amino acids and enzymes continue to tenderise the cuts and release flavour while the cut reduces in size and begin to take on a concave shape as it continues losing moisture.

 Natural moisture in the muscle is pushed outward from the core, but fat and bone coverage on the top and sides of each cut serve as waterproof barriers, forcing the expelled moisture to exit the muscle through the front and back.
-Each cut will lose up to 15% of its moisture in the first three weeks of dry-aging.
+Each cut will lose up to 15% of its moisture in the first three weeks of dry-ageing.

 By the fourth week, the meat has significantly changed flavour, thanks to the work of the enzymes.
-At this stage in the process the flavour of the beef is very strong and distinct, the cut will have drastically reduced in size and darkened in colour.
+At this stage in the process, the flavour of the beef is very strong and distinct, the cut will have drastically reduced in size and darkened in colour.

 Once the process is finished, the cut will be nearly one-third its original mass.
 In preparation for delivery to customers, the outer crust is trimmed to reveal a succulent, deep red, flavoursome cut of beef.